ajay109458/Arduino-Basics/KnowYourArduino.md

 #### PINs with ~ on digital PINs side ( Analog Output )
 * In actual these PINs never give output as analog
 * Pulse with modulation ( PWM ) technique is being used to give output as analog.
 * Half of time it will be 5V and Half of time it will be 0V.
 It is too fast and human eyes will see LED as half as brightness.

+## Analog Input PINs
+* A0-A5 are analog input PINs
+* Input value can varry between 0 to 1023.
+* 0 reading means 0V
+* 1023 reading means 5V
+* Reading x means (x * 5 ) / 1023 V